arangodb/docs/drivers/spring-data-reference-repositories-queries-query-methods.md

 ## Spring Expression support

-Since version 3.6.0, SpEL expressions can be embedded in the query string to dynamically customize it depending on the invocation parameters and/or invoking methods on Spring Beans.
+SpEL expressions can be embedded in the query string to dynamically customize it depending on the invocation parameters and/or invoking methods on Spring Beans.
 In particular:
 - SpEL expressions must be wrapped within `#{}`